Visual Adversarial Attacks and Defenses in the Physical World: A Survey: Introduction

-In computer vision, according to the implementary domain, adversarial attacks can be distinguished to digital attacks and physical attacks.
-Digital attacks denote performing attacks in the digital pixels after the camera imaging, and physical attacks denote performing attacks on the physical objects before the camera imaging.
-Although digital attacks (like PGD \cite{madry2017towards}, MI-FGSM \cite{dong2018boosting}, C\&W \cite{carlini2017towards}, and Deepfool \cite{moosavi2016deepfool} etc.) have performed well against DNN models, they are difficult to be implemented in the real world.
-Because digital perturbations are usually global and inconspicuous, which are hard to be captured clearly by the camera.
-These drawbacks urge researchers to investigate more practical attack manners in the physical world.
-For that, many physically adversarial attacks have been reported in autonomous driving \cite{brown2017adversarial,evtimov2017robust,lu2017adversarial,song2018physical,chen2018shapeshifter,kong2020physgan,bai2021inconspicuous,zhang2019camou,duan2020adversarial,xue2021naturalae,wang2021dual}, face recognition \cite{sharif2016accessorize,lu2017adversarial,pautov2019adversarial,singh2021brightness,sharif2019general,xiao2021improving}, security surveillance \cite{thys2019fooling,wu2020making,xu2020adversarial,huang2020universal,hu2022adversarial,wiyatno2019physical,ding2021towards,wang2019advpattern,hu2021naturalistic}.
-These works show great challenges for the safety-critic tasks, so it is crucial to study the robustness of CV systems against physical attacks and the corresponding defense strategies.
+In computer vision, adversarial attacks can be categorized into digital attacks and physical attacks based on the domain of implementation.
+Digital attacks are carried out on digital pixels after camera imaging, while physical attacks target physical objects before camera imaging.
+Although digital attacks, such as PGD \cite{madry2018towards}, MI-FGSM \cite{dong2018boosting}, C\&W \cite{carlini2017towards}, and Deepfool \cite{moosavi2016deepfool}, have been effective against DNN models, they are challenging to implement in real-world scenarios.
+This difficulty arises because digital perturbations are often global and inconspicuous, making them hard to capture clearly by the camera.
+These limitations have driven researchers to explore more practical attack methods in the physical world.
+As a result, many physically adversarial attacks have been reported in various domains, such as autonomous driving \cite{lu2017adversarial, chen2018shapeshifter, kong2020physgan, bai2021inconspicuous, zhang2019camou, duan2020adversarial, xue2021naturalae}, face recognition \cite{sharif2016accessorize, lu2017adversarial, pautov2019adversarial, singh2021brightness, sharif2019general, xiao2021improving}, and security surveillance \cite{thys2019fooling, wu2020making, hu2022adversarial, wiyatno2019physical, ding2021towards, hu2021naturalistic}.
+These studies highlight significant challenges for safety-critical tasks, making it crucial to investigate the robustness of CV systems against physical attacks and to develop corresponding defense strategies.